 *Note from the Editor: This contribution is from “ironmima,” a member of the FoCC forum.

-Our movie schedule for the next few days: Iron Man 2 (April 11), Thor (April 12), and Captain America: The First Avenger (April 13).
-Check back on April 14 for the next feature on our countdown to Avengers: Infinity War!
+Our movie schedule for tomorrow: The Avengers.
+Check back then for the next feature on our countdown to Avengers: Infinity War!

 Top 5 MCU movies ranking so far: